thomasperi/mojl/docs/v2.0.0-alpha.unreleased/build.md

 ### Dev Builds

-Mojl builds for production by default (except for minification).
+Mojl builds for production by default.
 To build a development site, pass in an object with the `isDev` property set to `true`:

 ```javascript
 mojl.build({isDev: true}).then(() => {